ropez/taco-lang/README.md

 to the embedded context.
 For instance, a text editor could inject a global `document` object available inside an embedded script.

+### Simple syntax

+I've tried to eliminate many of the syntactical inconsistencies and ambiguity found in many other languages:

+- All code blocks have curly braces, and curly braces are only used for code blocks (not record instantiation etc)
+- All strings support interpolation, there is no special quotation or prefix needed to "enable" interpolation
+- Record "constructors" are just functions, with all the same rules
+- Type annotations for lists and tuples use the same symbols and look similar to literal instances
+- Type annotations are required in function and record definitions, and not present in variable assignments
+- Type annotations always use a color followed by the type (never an arrow like in some languages)

 ### No memory management

 The language by design doesn't offer any ways to manually allocate or manage